Paul Dourish: Publications

 and interaction design, particularly with reference to physically embodied computation and ubiquitous computing.

 He proposes Tangible computing and Social computing as two different aspects of the same program of investigation, named embodiment.

 His second book, "Divining a Digital Future: Mess and Mythology in Ubiquitous Computing," written in collaboration with Genevieve Bell, is an exploration of the social and cultural aspects of ubiquitous computing, with a particular focus on the disciplinary and methodological issues that have shaped the ubiquitous computing research agenda.
 It was published by MIT Press in 2011.

 His third book, "The Stuff of Bits: An Essay on the Materialities of Information," explores the "material arrangements” of various digital objects—that is, how information is represented and interpreted.
 Through a series of case studies, featuring digital artifacts and practices such as emulation, spreadsheets, databases, and computer networks, he connects the representation of information to broader issues of human experience, touching on “questions of power, policy, and polity in the realm of the digital."
 The book was published by MIT Press in 2017.

 In addition to the three books, he has published conference proceedings, journal papers, conference papers, book chapters, technical reports, essay & position papers, editorial activities, and patents.
-A full list of his publications can be found at Paul Dourish.
 Many of the patents that he holds involve document management.